ibm-cloud-docs/vpc/managing-placement-groups.md

 Placement groups can be managed with the UI, CLI, API, or Terraform.
 You can create extra placement groups, delete resources, and display the details of the placement groups, which are helpful when you assign placement groups to instances.
 Additionally, all existing placement groups can be listed and renamed if needed.

-## Managing the placement group with the UI
+## Managing the placement group in the UI
 {: #managing-placement-groups-UI}
 {: ui}